 Environmental Component Potential Environmental Effect Mitigation Measures Residual Effects Natural Environment Physiography/Topography During construction, regrading of excavated soils and some minor alterations to local topography may occur.
 Areas disturbed will be regraded to match existing topography to the greatest extent possible.
 Minor long term effect on site topography may occur due to site preparation prior to construction.
 Soils Reductions in soil quality/loss of soils as a result of accidental spills, erosion, soil compaction during construction.
 The use of standard construction best management practices and mitigation measures will be implemented to mitigate impacts to soils.
 These may include development of an Erosion and Sediment Control Plan and a Spill Response Plan.
 No residual effect following proper mitigation.
 Surface Water Surface water quality could be impaired due to contamination from accidental spills or increased turbidity due to erosion during construction.
-Solar panels will be set back at least 30 m from watercourses.
+Solar panels will be set back at least 30 m from the Healy-Macpherson Drain and the unnamed watercourse.
 Sediment and erosion control measures and spill prevention and response measures will be implemented.
 No residual effect following proper mitigation.
 Groundwater Groundwater may be impaired by contamination due to accidental spills.
 Spill prevention and response measures will be implemented throughout the life of the Project.
 No residual effect following proper mitigation.
-Changes in groundwater levels due to potential water takings during construction and operations Groundwater availability to be determined during design stage.
+Changes in groundwater levels due to potential water takings during construction and operations.
+Groundwater availability to be determined during design stage.
 Sufficient resources must be available to satisfy taking requirements and prevent effects on adjacent wells for takings to occur.
 Minor, localized changes in groundwater table if water withdrawn from a new on site well.
 No changes in groundwater table at adjacent properties.
-Aquatic Habitats/Biota Potential adverse effects due to construction of project in vicinity of waterbodies 30-m setback from watercourses, as well as sediment and erosion controls and spill prevention and response measures will be implemented to prevent impacts due to Project installation.
-No residual effect following proper mitigation.
+Aquatic Habitats/Biota Potential adverse effects due to construction of project in vicinity of the Healy-Macpherson Drain and the unnamed 30-m setback from the Healy-Macpherson Drain and the unnamed watercourse as well as sediment and erosion No residual effect following proper mitigation.